 The $20,000 is per asset

 This is the part people miss: the $20,000 limit applies per asset, not in total.
-So you can instantly write off multiple assets in the same year — a $4,000 laptop, an $11,000 trailer and a $9,000 piece of equipment can each be claimed in full.
+So you can instantly write off multiple assets in the same year.
+A $4,000 laptop, an $11,000 trailer and a $9,000 piece of equipment can each be claimed in full.

 Assets that cost $20,000 or more